1337-inc/Captain/README.md

 - Visit the repo for server [here](https://github.com/1337-inc/Server) or download the installer for the server application [here](https://github.com/1337-inc/Server/releases)

+# Website
+to know more about us, visit our [webiste](https://1337inc-captain.website2.me/)

 NOTE: The game is meant only for Windows and has only been tested on Windows 10